TechSecCTF/MIT-eCTF-2025/decoder/cryptosystem/README.md

-### Decoder proof of concept
+### Decoder key-derivation system

+Included is the key-derivation functions for our Decoder.
-Included is a proof-of-concept wrapper for the decoder that was used during the testing process.
+Additionally included is a proof-of-concept wrapper for the decoder that was used during the testing process.
 It can be used to test the C cryptosystem implementation separately from the firmware environment.
-It is not relied upon in the final design and is provided "as-in" in the hope that it may be a useful starting point for testing.
 Included is a `Makefile` to build a proof-of-concept executable, as well as a `tests.py` that interfaces with the python encoder implementation.
 Below is a command session describing the usage:

 ```bash